velosobr/KaizenGamingChallenge/README.md

 `OK` The app should display the list of events in a scrollable list that groups the sport events by type, displays the competitors, the countdown timer that indicates when the event is scheduled to start and a favorite button.<br>
-`NOT WORKING` The app should allow users to filter the events per sport based on if they are added as favorites or not.
+`OK` The app should allow users to filter the events per sport based on if they are added as favorites or not.
 The filter should be accessible via a toggle button at the header of each sport.<br>
 `OK` The app should update the countdown timer in real-time, i.e., the timer should decrement